opendocsg/slw-judgments-backfill/2014_SGHC_276/report.md

 _Restitution_ – _unjust enrichment_

 [LawNet Editorial Note: The appeal to this dec ision in Civil Appeal No 9 of 2015 was allowed by the Court of Appeal on 26 April 2016.
-See [2016] SGCA 28.]
+See <span class="citation">[2016] SGCA 28</span>.]

 31     Dec ember 2014